When dealing with a bed bug infestation…

-Fortunately for us, there are plenty of deterrents which can either flush them out of hiding, or simply prevent bed bugs altogether.
+Fortunately, there are plenty of deterrents that can either flush them out of hiding or simply prevent bed bugs altogether.

 Scented objects are commonly used to remove a variety of vermin, not just bed bugs.

-(This means that oxygen, and by extension any chemicals or scents in the air, are directly inhaled by the insect.
-This is in contrast to mammals, who possess complex respiratory systems that filter air as it is inhaled.)
+This is in contrast to mammals, who possess complex respiratory systems that filter air as it is inhaled.

 Do Bed Bugs Hate Lavender?

-To bed bugs: lavender is no different from the myriad of other scents and chemicals used to eradicate them.
+For bed bugs, lavender is no different from the myriad of other scents and chemicals used to eradicate them.

 Lavender contains a compound called linalool.
-Linalool is naturally produced by over 200 species of plants and fruits, but it’s also commercially used in many pesticides.
+This is naturally produced by over 200 species of plants and fruits, but it’s also commercially used in many pesticides.